The World is Ending, and That’s a Good Thing

 So, if it feels like the world is ending, that’s a good thing.
 Lean all the way in and welcome the change, as this death/rebirth cycle is here to show us a new way forward.

 As individuals within this movement, we know that healing ourselves is directly tied into the healing of the land.
 We share biological cellular structures with the natural world around us, keeping us tethered together and in tandem.
-Thus, when we work towards healing ourselves, we work towards healing the Earth, because we are not separate from nature, we are nature.
+Thus, when we work towards loving ourselves and showing up as our most genuine selves, we work towards healing the Earth, because we are not separate from nature, we are nature.

 Remember – your physical body is the microcosmic version of the planetary body.
 As above, so below.